vaeryn-uk/vul/README.md

   - Set this Vul's project settings' `Rich Text Tooltip Wrapper`.
 - Review `UVulRichTextBlock` comments, and override relevant methods to add rich text support specific for your project.

+### Level management

+A `AVulLevelManager` can be dropped in to a root level and levels configured.
+Management of streaming the data in/out will be handled for you and a loading screen can be displayed whilst this occurs.
+Additional support is provided for useful functionality such as hooking in to when levels are loaded and automatically spawning widgets when certain levels are shown.